ttai2023/cse15l-lab-reports/lab2.md

 # Part 3

-I learnt that I can create a simple web server just by processing urls through code.
+I learnt that I can create, start, and run a simple web server just by processing urls through code.
+By learning the different components of a url, we can process the url as a string and decompose it, returning the intended outcome to the user.
+Additionally, I also learnt that we need a free port number that no one else is using to run the server.